znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 [Kotlin Example](https://github.com/znsio/specmatic-order-bff-java/blob/main/src/test/kotlin/com/component/orders/contract/ContractTests.kt)

 Please note that this is only a utility for the purpose of convenience in Java projects.
 Other programming languages can simply run the Specmatic standalone executable just as easily.
-If you do happen to write a thin wrapper and would like to contribute the same to the project, please refer to our [contribution guidelines](https://github.com/znsio/specmatic/blob/main/CONTRIBUTING.md).
+If you do happpen to write a thin wrapper and would like to contribute the same to the project, please refer to our [contribution guidelines](https://github.com/znsio/specmatic/blob/main/CONTRIBUTING.md).

 {% endtab %}
 {% tab virtualization python %}